-Our mission is to empower students to improve their lives by enhancing their professional skills in order to better their careers.
+Our mission is to empower students to improve their lives by enhancing their professional skills to better their careers.
 In support of this mission, the College is innovative in its curricula, job-intensive in its focus, and responsive to employers' needs.
-The training provided at SAN LUIS OBISPO BEAUTY COLLEGE prepares graduates to obtain entry- level positions in their chosen field.
+The training provided at INSTITUTE OF BEAUTY CULTURE prepares graduates to obtain entry-level positions in their chosen field.
 Graduates leave with the skills necessary to become successful in their careers.
 Our concern for our students will always have top priority.